JuliaActuary/JuliaActuary.org/blog/julia-getting-started-actuaries.md

 [`Flux`](https://fluxml.ai/), [`Gen`](https://www.gen.dev/), [`Knet`](https://github.com/denizyuret/Knet.jl), and [`MLJ`](https://alan-turing-institute.github.io/MLJ.jl/v0.12/) are all very popular machine learning libraries.
 There are also packages for PyTorch, Tensorflow, and SciKitML available.
 One advantage for users is that the Julia packages are written in Julia, so it can be easier to adapt or see what's going on in the entire stack.
 In contrast to this design, PyTorch and Tensorflow are built primarily with C++.

-Another advantage is that the Julia libraries can take advantage of automatic differentiation to optimize on a wider range of data and functions than those built into libraries in other languages.
+Another advantage is that the Julia libraries can use automatic differentiation to optimize on a wider range of data and functions than those built into libraries in other languages.

 ### Differentiable Programming

 Sensitivity testing is very common in actuarial workflows: essentially, it's understanding the change in one variable in relation to another.
 In other words, the derivative!

-Julia has unique capabilities where almost across the entire language and ecosystem, you can take the derivate of entire functions or scripts.
+Julia has unique capabilities where almost across the entire language and ecosystem, you can take the derivative of entire functions or scripts.
 For example, the following is real Julia code to automatically calculate the sensitivity of the ending account value with respect to the inputs:

 ```julia-repl
 julia> using Zygote